metabase/metabase/docs/configuring-metabase/config-file.md

 {% include plans-blockquote.html feature="Loading from a configuration file" self-hosted-only="true" %}

-On some self-hosted Pro and Enterprise plans, Metabase supports initialization on launch from a config file named `config.yml`.
+On self-hosted Pro and Enterprise plans, Metabase supports initialization on launch from a config file named `config.yml`.
 The config file should be located at:

 - The current directory (the directory where the running Metabase JAR is located).
 - The path specified by the `MB_CONFIG_FILE_PATH` [environment variable](./environment-variables.md).